 to sit and relax and read a good novel.

 everyone who is concerned about our environment and mother earth.
 Once again

 CB: You are an author, writer, editor, and reviewer with a remarkable portfolio.
 I’d like to begin this interview with a little background information first.
 Briefly tell us a little bit about Shirley Roe, the person: where did you grow up, siblings, family, etc.

 SR: Thank you Cindy.
 I was born in Toronto, Ontario, Canada.
 Lived in southern Ontario during my childhood, with my parents andtwo brothers.
-My husband, Jim and I still live in a suburb of Toronto.
+My husband, Jim and I still live in Woodstock, Ontario.
 We have three children and 6 grandchildren.
 Jim and I spend time in Florida, travel to different destinations every year and travel to Scotland at least once a year.
 We love travel and I am always researching for a new story.

 CB: Your first novel, Of Dreams and Nightmares, was published by PublishAmerica.
 As a former PA author, can you tell us a little about your experience in working with that company and any advice you might have for other authors still trying to get that first manuscript published.
 How has that worked out for you?
 I understand the book was rereleased by RealTime Publishing as Dreams and Nightmares: The Martha Whittaker Story.